devcybiko/gregsmithwiki/content/classnotes/ur-rich-data-pt-10-14-2019-u-c/gitlabpull.md

 # GitLab Pull

-When we udpate the GitLab Repo (UR-RICH-DATA-PT-10-2019-U-C) it's very easy to update the files.
+When we udpate the GitLab Repo (UR-RICH-DATA-PT-10-2019-U-C) it's very easy to get the latest files.

 We'll update the GitLab with such things as
 * Slides